Injechta/Scientiam-Meam/README.md

 # Scientiam-Meam
-Blog about some tech langages
+My personnal blog about some tech langages